luddehs/wood-wellness/README.md

 The project was deployed using GitHub pages.
 Follow these steps to deploy using GitHub pages:

-1. Go to GitHub.com and open the repository
+1. Go to GitHub.com and open the repository.
 2. Near the top of the page, select 'Settings'.
 3. Select 'Pages' on the left of the page from the menu bar.
 4. Select the 'Branch' dropdown menu and select the main branch then save.